Hopf-algebraic structures on mixed graphs: Introduction

 \section{Introduction}

-Mixed graphs are graphs with both unoriented and oriented edges.
+Mixed graphs are graphs with both unoriented (which we will simply called edges) and oriented edges (which we will call arcs).
 They are used for example to study scheduling problems with disjunctive (represented by unoriented edges) and precedence (represented by oriented edges) constraints \cite{Sotskov2002,Sotskov2002,Hansen97}.
-In this context, a notion of admissible colouring, similar to the notion used for classical graphs, give a solution of the scheduling problem represented by the mixed graph.
-These admissible colourings can be counted according to the number of colours, which gives a chromatic polynomial \cite{Beck2012,Beck2015-2}.
-The aim of this text is the study of this chromatic polynomial for mixed graphs in the context of double bialgebras, as this has be done for graphs in \cite{Foissy36} and for posets and finite topologies in \cite{Foissy37}.
-A double bialgebra is a family $(A,m,\Delta,\delta)$ such that: \begin{itemize} \item $(A,m,\delta)$ is a bialgebra. \item $(A,m,\Delta)$ is a bialgebra in the category of right comodules over $(A,m,\delta)$, with the coaction given by $\delta$ itself. \end{itemize} A simple example of such an object is $\K[X]$, with its usual algebra structures and its coproducts defined by
+In this context, a notion of admissible coloring, similar to the notion used for classical graphs, gives a solution of the scheduling problem represented by the mixed graph.
+These admissible colorings can be counted according to the number of colors, which gives a chromatic polynomial \cite{Beck2012,Beck2015-2}.
+The aim of this text is the study of this chromatic polynomial for mixed graphs in the context of double bialgebras, as this has been done for graphs in \cite{Foissy36} and for posets and finite topologies in \cite{Foissy37}.
+A double bialgebra is a family $(A,m,\Delta,\delta)$ such that: \begin{itemize} \item $(A,m,\delta)$ is a bialgebra. \item $(A,m,\Delta)$ is a bialgebra in the category of right comodules over $(A,m,\delta)$, with the coaction given by $\delta$ itself. \end{itemize} In particular, $\delta$ and $\Delta$ satisfies the following compatibility: